lhwdev/llang/README.md

 # llang

+> ![NOTE]
+> This branch is working on rust based implementation of llang.
+> Why? cause it looks cool; Kotlin shall support proc-macro

 > A hard work of innocent student who haven't learned anything about parser/compiler.

 Note that 'llang' is alias and I really couldn't come up with cool name.